The History Of The Scorpion Cocktail.

-The original scorpion was not a bowl or an individual cocktail but a punch from Victor Bergeron’s First book from 1947, and was a punch made for 12.
-The original scorpion recipe was 1.5 bottles of rum, 2 oz gin, 2 oz brandy, 1 pint of lemon juice, 1/2 a pint of orange juice, 1/2 a pint worth of orgeat, 1/2 a bottle or white wine and 2 sprigs of mint.
-Those are some odd proportions if you ask me, like Trader vic added the gin and mint as a joke.
+The original scorpion was not a bowl or an individual cocktail but a punch from Victor Bergeron’s First book from 1947 and was a punch made for 12.
+The original scorpion recipe was 1.5 bottles of rum, 2 oz gin, 2 oz brandy, 1 pint of lemon juice, 1/2 a pint of orange juice, 1/2 a pint worth of orgeat, 1/2 a bottle of white wine, and two sprigs of mint.
+Those are odd proportions like Trader Vic added the gin and mint as a joke.
 That original scorpion punch is also in the 1972 edition, but the updated edition included his more popular versions of the scorpion.

-The scorpion was Trader Vic’s third most popular cocktail and while I think this is the best version of the drink it’s not a top tier tiki cocktail in my book.
-It’s just kinda juice and booze.
-Again that is a personal opinion and taste is subjective.
-Its good but not outstanding.
-When I think tiki I envision juice, booze and spice, but this cocktail lacks spice.
-The Orgeat adds a nice nuttiness to the drink but the white rum and orange juice and lemon juice are the most prominent flavors.
-And if its going to be heavy on the juice then let it be exotic juices like pomegranate, passion fruit, pineapple, papaya, etc, not just orange and lemon.
-This is a tiki drink I would have loved when I first started drinking tiki drinks, but a decade and half in this comes off bland to me.
+The scorpion was Trader Vic’s third most popular cocktail, and while I think this is the best version of the drink, it’s not a top-tier tiki cocktail in my book.
+It’s just kind of juice and booze.
+Again that is a personal opinion, and taste is subjective.
+It’s good but not outstanding.
+I envision juice, booze, and spice when I think tiki, but this cocktail lacks spice.
+The orgeat adds a nice nuttiness to the drink, but the white rum, orange juice, and lemon juice are the most prominent flavors.
+And if it’s going to be heavy on the juice, let it be exotic juices like pomegranate, passion fruit, pineapple, papaya, etc., not just orange and lemon.
+This is a tiki drink I would have loved when I first started drinking tiki drinks, but a decade and a half in, this comes off bland to me.